chandar-lab/PatchUp/README.md

 ### Citation:

-If you find this work useful and use it in your own research, please consider citing our [paper](http://google.com).
+If you find this work useful and use it in your own research, please consider citing our [paper](https://arxiv.org/abs/2006.07794).
 ```
+@misc{faramarzi2020patchup,
+    title={PatchUp: A Regularization Technique for Convolutional Neural Networks},
+    author={Mojtaba Faramarzi and Mohammad Amini and Akilesh Badrinaaraayanan and Vikas Verma and Sarath Chandar},
+    year={2020},
+    eprint={2006.07794},
+    archivePrefix={arXiv},
+    primaryClass={cs.LG}
+}
 ```
 <br/>